-The following uses are permitted in the Residential-Agricultural Zone in accordance with the requirements found in Article 5:

-- 1. Single family detached dwellings - 2.
+- A. The following uses are permitted in the Residential-Agricultural Zone in accordance with the requirements found in Article 5: - 1.
+Single family dwelling - 2.
 Two family dwelling - 3.
-In-Law Apartments, as accessory to a single family dwelling - 4.
-Agriculture, exclusive of Farmer's Markets and Farm Stores - 5.
-Farm Stands 200 sq. ft. or less in compliance with Article 4B, Section 9 - 6.
-Home Occupations in compliance with Article 4B, Section 8, including without limitation Family Day Care Homes - 7.
-Community Residence, provided there shall be a minimum separating distance of 1,000 feet between the Community Residence and any such other Community Residence. - 8.
-Outdoor Wood Burning Furnace in accordance with Connecticut Law - 9.
-Amateur Radio Towers and Antennas, provided the Height of Tower shall not exceed 200 feet - 10.
-Accessory uses customarily incidental to and associated with the above permitted uses
+Agriculture, exclusive of Farmer's Markets and Farm Stores - 4.
+Farm Stands 200 sq. ft. or less in compliance with Article 4B, Section 10 - 5.
+Community Residence. - 6.
+Accessory structures and uses customarily incidental to and associated with the above permitted uses - a.
+In-Law Apartments - b.
+Boarding, Rooming or Lodging Quarters - c.
+Amateur Radio Towers and Antennas, provided the Height of Tower shall not exceed 199 feet - d.
+Outdoor Wood Burning Furnace in accordance with Connecticut Law - e.
+Home Occupations in compliance with Article 4B, Section 9 - f.
+Agricultural Waste Storage associated with a farm operation.